Elinor Ostrom: Research

 Ostrom's early work emphasized the role of public choice on decisions influencing the production of public goods and services.
 Among her better known works in this area is her study on the polycentricity of police functions in Indianapolis.
 Caring for the commons had to be a multiple task, organised from the ground up and shaped to cultural norms.
 It had to be discussed face to face, and based on trust.
 Dr. Ostrom, besides poring over satellite data and quizzing lobstermen herself, enjoyed employing game theory to try to predict the behaviour of people faced with limited resources.
 In her Workshop in Political Theory and Policy Analysis at Indiana University—set up with her husband Vincent, a political scientist, in 1973—her students were given shares in a national common.
 When they discussed what they should do before they did it, their rate of return from their "investments" more than doubled.
 Her later, and more famous, work focused on how humans interact with ecosystems to maintain long-term sustainable resource yields.
 Common pool resources include many forests, fisheries, oil fields, grazing lands, and irrigation systems.
 She conducted her field studies on the management of pasture by locals in Africa and irrigation systems management in villages of western Nepal (e.g., Dang Deukhuri).
 Her work has considered how societies have developed diverse institutional arrangements for managing natural resources and avoiding ecosystem collapse in many cases, even though some arrangements have failed to prevent resource exhaustion.
 Her work emphasized the multifaceted nature of human–ecosystem interaction and argues against any singular "panacea" for individual social-ecological system problems.

-Design principles for Common Pool Resource (CPR) institution

-Ostrom identified eight "design principles" of stable local common pool resource management: